LegiOnGH/LegiOnGH/README.md

 - 👋 Hi, I’m Priyanshu
-- 👀 I’m interested in Game Development
+- 👀 I’m interested in Data Engineering
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning Python, SQL, LINUX, Airflow
 - 💞️ I’m looking to collaborate on nothing as of now

 <!---